Contains 80 mg of the active ingredient febuxostat. A typical adult dose is one tablet daily.

 Those who consume a diet high in purines found in food and drinks such as red meat, seafood, offal, beer, spirits and sugary drinks may be more likely to be diagnosed.
 Gout can also run in families.
 Your doctor may suggest some lifestyle changes to run alongside your treatment.
 These changes might include losing weight if you are overweight or altering parts of your diet.

 Adenuric is not prescribed as an immediate relief for gout symptoms but instead as a long term treatment aiming at preventing gout flare ups.
-If you haven’t been diagnosed with gout before, and are experiencing symptoms such as swelling or pain in the feet or joints, seek medical attention as soon as possible.

 How to use Adenuric